Mufraggi/mufraggi/README.md

 #### Now

-- 💼 open to work
+- 💼 Open to work
 - 🤖 Interested in Rust/Go/Scala and the software architecture
 - 📝 I regularly write articles on [Medium](https://medium.com/@hmufraggi)
 - :fire: Stay tuned because something is coming